taoensso/tower/README.md

 [com.taoensso/tower "1.6.0"]
 ```

-# Tower, a Clojure internationalization & translation library
+# Tower, a Clojure i18n & L10n library

 The Java platform provides some very capable tools for writing internationalized applications.
 Unfortunately, these tools can be disappointingly cumbersome when taken into a Clojure context.

 Tower is an attempt to present a **simple, idiomatic internationalization and localization** story for Clojure.
 It wraps standard Java functionality where possible, but it isn't afraid to step away from Java conventions when there's a good reason to.

-## What's In The Box?
+## What's in the box™?
  * Small, uncomplicated **all-Clojure** library.
  * Consistent, lightweight wrappers for standard Java **localization functions**.
  * Rails-like, all-Clojure **translation function**.